kovasap/autojournal/README.md

 automatically, to augment your memory and allow for further analysis if desired.

+**This library is obselete, I have switched to using and developing https://github.com/kovasap/autojournal-on-gas.**

 ## Examples

 Autojournal fundamentally moves personal data around between different services.